 First there had been the incident with Nico and Werner.
 And now there was Olive’s emotional dilemma.
 Those two events had just exacerbated Cadence’s exhaustion.

-Olive’s memory of the fire had been seared into Cadence’s mind.
+Olive’s memory of the fire was seared into Cadence’s mind.
 The screams, the smells.
 Awful.
 And then there was Olive’s suffocating self-deprecation.
 In that moment, Cadence had truly felt that it would be better if she too just disappeared.
 Terrifying.

 It was all too much.

 But still, Cadence had a job to do.

 She stood in front of the Vitae Roll now in the guise of Duccio.
 Beside her was Matilda, and behind them were what remained of Matilda’s street gang.
 A bunch of ragtag kids so scrawny the wind could knock them over.
 Since their numbers dwindled, they looked much less fearsome than how they’d looked at the warehouse.
 Not that they were too intimidating then either.

 Matilda turned to face the fifteen kids behind her.
 “This is what we’ve been waiting for,” she said calmly.
 “Verga is in there smoking a v-cig without even a care in the world about what he’s done… so let’s remind him.”